Frequently Asked Questions

 My chaperone needs to bring a young child.
 What is your policy?

 We understand the occasional need for drivers to bring non-school-aged children.
 However, please know that every person in the theater must have an assigned (ticketed) seat.
 Please call in advance or check with the Arts & Education staff at the lobby table to learn seat availability.
 Chaperones with infants or toddlers are always welcome to utilize our lobby without purchasing a ticket.

 Please read carefully prior to making reservations and communicate to chaperones:

 - Intended for school groups of 10 or more.
 One adult per every 10 students required.

 - We understand the challenges in transportation and the need for parent drivers; however, out of courtesy for our audience and performers, we ask that adults with small children utilize our lobby.
 These performances are for students PK-12 and are not appropriate for infants and toddlers.

-- Showtimes are 9:30am and/or 11:30am.
+- Showtimes are 9:30am and/or 11:30am, unless otherwise indicated.
 Shows begin promptly.
 Please arrive 20 minutes prior to showtime to allow for seating.